Your Rights and Responsibilities

 Record Keeping

 The general purpose of keeping your information in a file is to ensure that we keep track of your involvement with our agency; keep all your information together; know about any other services with which you have been involved, and how helpful these services have been.
-Having this information helps us plan while you are in service.
+Having this information helps us plan with you while you are in service.
 For this reason, we also keep notes of each contact with you, from the first time you call to the time we finish our work together.
-Different programs have different rules about how long files are kept.
-We hope you will ask your worker about the rules for your program.

 Sharing Information from your Record

-When you meet with a H-N REACH worker for the first time they will ask about any other H-N REACH programs you are currently involved with or have been in the past.
-A discussion will occur with you about sharing information between H-N REACH programs.
+When you meet with a H-N REACH employee for the first we will ask about any other H-N REACH programs you are currently involved with or have been in the past.
+Sharing information between H-N REACH programs will only occur with your consent.
 What and with whom you want to share is up to you.
-At H-N REACH, we believe that most often services work best for people when everyone works together toward a common goal.
-Only people who are directly involved with your service will look at your files.

 Confidentiality